-CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE CONTENT (50%) Begins with a clear and concise overview of the topic and ends with a clear and concise summary of key points.
+CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE CONTENT (50%) • Begins with a clear and concise overview of the topic and ends with a clear and concise summary of key points.
 Significantly increases audience understanding and knowledge of topic.
-All key points from the chapter are included.
-Begins with an overview of the topic and ends with a summary of key points.
+All key points from the chapter are included. • Begins with an overview of the topic and ends with a summary of key points.
 Raises audience understanding and awareness of most key points.
-Most of the key points from the chapter are included.
-The overview and/or summary of key points is missing or incomplete.
+Most of the key points from the chapter are included. • The overview and/or summary of key points is missing or incomplete.
 Raises audience awareness and understanding of some key points.
 Many key points from the chapter are missing.
-ORGANIZATION (20%) The information is presented in a logical, interesting sequence which the audience can follow.
+ORGANIZATION (20%) • The information is presented in a logical, interesting sequence which the audience can follow.
 Visual aids enhance understanding and capture the audience's attention.
-Font sizes, spacing and headings are used effectively.
-The information is presented in a logical sequence which the audience can follow.
+Font sizes, spacing and headings are used effectively. • The information is presented in a logical sequence which the audience can follow.
 Visual aids are used, but the structure is somewhat distracting.
-Font sizes may be too small, spacing may be cluttered or headings are unclear.
-Audience has difficulty understanding the information because there is no clear or logical sequence of material.
+Font sizes may be too small, spacing may be cluttered or headings are unclear. • Audience has difficulty understanding the information because there is no clear or logical sequence of material.
 Visual aids are not used or they detract from audience understanding.
 Poor use of spacing, font sizes and headings.
-MECHANICS (5%) There are no misspellings or grammatical errors.
-There are no more than three misspellings and/or grammatical errors.
-There are four or more misspellings and/or grammatical errors.
+MECHANICS (5%) • There are no misspellings or grammatical errors. • There are no more than three misspellings and/or grammatical errors. • There are four or more misspellings and/or grammatical errors.

-CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE DELIVERY - PRESENTATION (25%) The speaker delivers the message in a confident, poised, enthusiastic manner.
+CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE DELIVERY (25%) PRESENTATION The speaker delivers the message in a confident, poised, enthusiastic manner.
+The volume is not too low or too loud and the rate is not too fast or too slow.
+The volume is too low or too loud and the rate is too slow or too fast.
 The volume and rate varies to add emphasis and interest.
+The pronunciation and enunciation are clear.
+The pronunciation and enunciation are unclear.
 Pronunciation and enunciation are very clear.
-The speaker exhibits very few disfluencies, such as "ahs", "uhms", or "you knows".
+The graphics publishes your four.
+The speaker exhibits few disfluencies, such as "ahs", "uhms", or "you knows".
+The speaker exhibits many disfluencies, such as "ahs", "uhms", or "you knows". "uhms", or "you knows".
 The speaker holds the attention of the entire audience with the use of direct eye contact, seldom looking at notes.
 Visual aids enhance understanding and capture the audience's attention.
-Font sizes, spacing and headings are used effectively.
-Presentation length is within 2 minutes of allotted time.
-The volume is not too low or too loud and the rate is not too fast or too slow.
-The pronunciation and enunciation are clear.
-The speaker exhibits few disfluencies, such as "ahs", "uhms", or "you knows".
-Consistent use of direct eye contact with audience, but still returns to notes.
+Font sizes, Consistent use of direct eye contact with audience, but still returns to notes.
 Visual aids are used, but the structure is somewhat distracting.
-Font sizes may be too small, spacing may be cluttered or headings are unclear.
-Presentation length is within 4 minutes of allotted time.
-The volume is too low or too loud and the rate is too slow or too fast.
-The pronunciation and enunciation are unclear.
-The speaker exhibits many disfluencies, such as "ahs", "uhms", or "you knows".
-The listener is distracted by problems in the delivery of the message and has difficulty understanding the words in the message.
-Displays minimal eye contact with audience, while reading mostly from notes.
+Font sizes may be The listener is distracted by problems in the delivery of the message and has difficulty understanding the words in the message.
+Displays minimal eye contact with audience, while reading too small, spacing may be cluttered or headings are unclear. • Presentation length is within 4 minutes of allotted time.
+With addience, while reading mostly from notes.
 Visual aids are not used or they detract from audience understanding.
 Poor use of spacing, font sizes and headings.
 Presentation is at least 5 minutes above or below allotted time.